 Friday ideally is the day that I cook a new recipe for the blog, and I take the pictures.
 I clean the house.
 Sometimes I get together with people living in Houston to organize activities related to blogging.

 - 11: 30-1 pm I prepare something quick and have lunch.
 I do some reading: cooking blogs or articles on blogging.

 - 1-3 pm Working editing recipes or photos, writing posts, answering emails from brands, agencies, clients, colleagues, and readers.
 I improve already published articles.

-- 3-4: 30 pm Pick up my daughters from school, and we go back to the house.
+- 3-4: 30 pm.
+Pick up my kids from school, and we go back to the house.

 - 6: 30-8 pm Dinner and clean the kitchen.